 Speeding doesn’t just include driving over the speed limit.
 It also includes other behavior, such as driving too fast for current road conditions.
-For example, bad weather accidents may occur if drivers speed when it is rainy or if there is ice on the road.
+For example, bad weather accidents may occur if drivers speed when it is raining or if there is ice on the road.
 Driving too fast for conditions also includes excess speed in heavy traffic and in construction zones.
 Other dangerous forms of speeding include street racing and “showing off.”

 Besides potential tickets and criminal consequences, speeding can create hazards and dangers for passengers, other drivers, and pedestrians, including: